OpenZeppelin/openzeppelin-monitor/CONTRIBUTING.md

 git commit
 ```

+**signing commits**
+We use signed commits enforcement as a best practice.
 Make sure to sign your commits.
 This is a requirement for all commits.
 You can read more about signing commits [here](https://help.github.com/en/github/authenticating-to-github/signing-commits).

 ```sh
 git commit -s